diyabc/abcranger/README.md

 measures for parameter estimation need a number of OOB samples (`--noob`) to be reliable (typlially 30% of the size of the dataset is sufficient).
-Be aware than computing the whole set (i.e. assigning `--noob` the same than for `--nref`) for weights predictions
-\[@raynal2016abc\] could be very costly, memory and cpu-wise, if your dataset is large in number of samples, so it could be adviseable to compute them for only choose a subset of size `noob`.
+Be aware than computing the whole set (i.e. assigning `--noob` the same than for `--nref`) for weights predictions ([Raynal et al. 2018](#ref-raynal2016abc)) could be very costly, memory and cpu-wise, if your dataset is large in number of samples, so it could be adviseable to compute them for only choose a subset of size `noob`.

 ## Example (parameter estimation)